 Enough about me… let’s get into all the fun talk about gear!

-Nikon 85mm f/1.8 – Unlike it’s more expensive f/1.4 brother, I believe that this lens is almost perfect.
+Sony FE 85mm f/1.8 – Unlike it’s more expensive f/1.4 G Master brother, I believe that this lens is almost perfect.
 The bokeh is amazing and the back compression is phenomenal.
 The 85 is always thought of as one of the best portrait lenses out there and I can’t disagree at all.
 I mostly use the 85mm for speeches and small ceremonies.

-Profoto A1 – These little guys are amazing.
-The quality of light given off with the round head is superb from what I was getting with my old Nikon flashes.
+Godox TT685S Thinklite TTL Flash – These little guys are amazing.
 The remote feature in each flash is great and convenient for when I want to do night photos.
 No changing out remotes, I can just power it up, switch settings and it is good to go.
 Although there is a lithium battery version, I had too many rechargeable batteries laying around the house, so I went with this one instead.
 The biggest selling point for me has got to be the price point of the flash; it is super affordable for the quality it offers.

 Godox XPro-S TTL Wireless Flash Trigger – I normally do not do off-camera flash during receptions.
 This trigger is strictly for indoor and night photos only.
 The screen is massive and the interface is easy to navigate.